theoretical-ecology/theoretical-ecology.github.io/syllabus.md

 ## Technical support

-If you have problems with your computer, technology, IT-related questions, support, including Blackboard, please contact the Division of Information Technology (DoIT) Service Desk at (803) 777-1800 or submit an online request through the Self-Service Portal (https://scprod.service-now.com/sp) or visit the Carolina Tech Zone (https://sc.edu/about/offices_and_divisions/division_of_information_technology/end_user_services/available_technology_resources/carolina_tech_zone/).
-The Service Desk is open Monday – Friday from 8:00 AM – 6:00 PM (Eastern Time).
+If you have problems with your computer, technology, IT-related questions, support, including Blackboard, please contact the Division of Information Technology (DoIT) Service Desk at (803) 777-1800 or submit an online request through the Self-Service Portal (https://scprod.service-now.com/sp) or visit the Carolina Tech Zone.

+The Service Desk is open Monday - Friday from 8:00 AM - 6:00 PM (Eastern Time).
 If you are located in the Columbia, SC area, the Thomas Cooper Library at UofSC has computers for you to use in case you encounter computer issues/problems.
 If you are not located in the Columbia, SC area, most regional campuses and public libraries have computers for public use.